 Gamma functions based on gillnet selectivity experiments were used to simulate hypothetical sampling of individuals from a length-selective fishery (Kirkwood and Walker 1986; Punt and Walker 1998).
 Two selectivity scenarios were simulated corresponding to low and high selectivity of the maternal component of the population.
 For consistency between species, gillnet mesh sizes were chosen that would result in peak relative selectivity occurring at the lengths equal to 5% and 95% of the population in maternal condition (Table 1).
 For each simulation a random sample of individual lengths was drawn without replacement from the population.
 Sampling probabilities were weighted by relative selectivity to the gillnet mesh size.
-Six scenarios were conducted with sample sizes ranging from 50 to 2500 individuals, reflecting a gradient from data poor to rich.
+Six scenarios were conducted with sample sizes ranging from 50 to 2,500 individuals, reflecting a gradient from data poor to rich.

 Next, maturity-at-length data, ψ(L), were randomly generated by simulating from a Bernoulli distribution, Ψ(L)∼B(P), where P was given by the 2PLF: